Verifiable Quantum Advantage without Structure: Introduction

 \paragraph{Quantum easiness.} Our algorithm can be seen as loosely inspired by Regev's quantum reduction between SIS and LWE~\cite{STOC:Regev05}.
 Given an image $y$, our goal will be to create a uniform superposition over pre-images of $y$:

 We can view $|\psi_y\rangle$ as the point-wise product of two vectors:

-Obseve that $|\tau_y\rangle$ looks like $|\psi_y\rangle$, except that the domain is no longer constrained to codewords.
+Observe that $|\tau_y\rangle$ looks like $|\psi_y\rangle$, except that the domain is no longer constrained to codewords.
 Once we have the state $|\psi_y\rangle$, we can simply measure it to obtain a random pre-image of $y$.
 We will show how to construct $|\psi_y\rangle$ in reverse: we will show a sequence of reversible transformations that transform $|\psi_y\rangle$ into states we can readily construct.
 By applying these transformations in reverse we obtain $|\psi_y\rangle$.
-To do so, we will now impose that $\Sigma$ is a vector space over $\FF_q$ for some prime $q$, and that $C$ is {\bf linear} over $\FF_q$.
-This means there is a dual code $C^\perp$, such that $c\cdot d=0$ for all $c\in C,d\in C^\perp$.
+To do so, we will now impose that $\Sigma$ is a vector space over $\FF_q$ for some prime $q$, and that $C$ is {\bf linear} over $\FF_q$.\footnote{In the main body, we use an extension field $\FF_q$ (i.e., $q$ is a prime power) for an appropriate parameter choice, but one can think of it as a prime field for the purpose of this overview.} This means there is a dual code $C^\perp$, such that $c\cdot d=0$ for all $c\in C,d\in C^\perp$.